What are polymer CONCRETE manholes and structures made of?

-Polymer concrete weighs approximately 135 pounds per foot.
+Polymer concrete weighs approximately 140 pounds per foot.
 Traditional concrete weighs approximately 150 pounds per foot.
-The reason our product weighs significantly less is utilizing the thin wall design.
+The reason our product weighs significantly less is utilizing different wall design.

-How do I core a new connection or line into the polymer manhole after it’s been set in the field?
+How do I core a new connection or line into the polymer concrete structure after it’s been set in the field?

-You would put a new lateral line into a polymer manhole the same way you do traditional concrete.
+You would put a new lateral line into a polymer concrete structure the same way you do traditional concrete.
 Call your local coring company, or use a wetsaw/diamond blade to core it yourself in the field.
 Anything that you do to work with traditional concrete in the field you do can do with polymer concrete.

 Is polymer concrete brittle?

 What reinforcement do you use in your product?

 STEEL REBAR CORRODES.
 THat's why We utilize fiberglass rebar reinforcement (GOVERNED BY ACI 440 CODE) rather than steel like traditional concrete. another reason being is that polymer has a higher rate of expansion that steel, so we use fiberglass rebar that expands and contracts at relatively the same rate as the polymer.
 It eliminates a potential problem area.
 Polymer manufacturers can cast steel rebar into the product, we have chosen to use fiberglass rebar. if you're the corrosion proof manhole, every part of our structure is truly corrosion proof. including our reinforcement. steel reinforced polymer concrete presents its own issues which we are happy to discuss.

 How many people make polymer concrete?

 More than one.
 Owners need not to worry about sole specification on bidding, as competitive bidding is achieved every day with polymer concrete.
-With that being said, Armorock™ produces more polymer concrete structures than anyone in the country.
+With that being said, Armorock™ produces more polymer concrete structures than anyone in the country by a wide margin.

 How do you know your product is “corrosion resistant”?